Updated: Sep 14

 Michelin is a global organization with over 100,000 employees across 17 different countries.
 In addition to its flagship tire brand, Michelin owns the BFGoodrich, Kleber, Tigar, Riken, Kormoran, and Uniroyal tire brands.
 They’re also famous for consumer lifestyle brands like the Michelin Guide series of dining, travel, and lodging guidebooks, the ViaMichelin digital mapping service, Tablet, Robert Parker, and their iconic mascot Bibendum (also known as the Michelin Man), who is considered the first advertising mascot.

-Most new competitors in Michelin’s industries are competing or starting to compete on experience.
+Most new competitors in Michelin’s industries are competing or starting to compete on the basis of customer experience.
 Fifty percent of business buyers have stopped buying from a company because a competitor provided a better experience — and 74% say they'll pay more for a great experience.
 For new and old brands alike, there are real opportunities to find success by taking customer expectations to heart.

 Michelin recognized that with improved personalization, there was a huge opportunity to cross-sell across their portfolio of tire, travel, and lifestyle brands.
 However, for the historic brand shifting from traditional to intelligent marketing was not without speed bumps.
 To bring everything together under one customer-centric Michelin, data was the key.